 The class wraps up with special subjects including Common Building Codes, Product Quality, Safety Issues, Environmental Conditions, Hazardous Materials, and a review of Inspection Tools and Techniques.

 You can complete this intensive training program in just two weeks.
-We will prepare you for success in this lucrative career.Do I need to study before?
+We will prepare you for success in this lucrative career.What should I do next?
+Consider joining InterNACHI

 Be sure to check out our recommended tools in our Amazon store: